Fellows of King’s College

 - He retired in 1997 but continues to supervise postgraduate students and to secure research grants.

-A/Prof Janet McDonald
+Associate Professor Janet McDonald

 - Associate Professor Janet McDonald was School Captain of Somerville House (1983) and obtained both her BA and MA from Queensland University of Technology (1992, 1994).
 She received her PhD from Arizona State University in 1999.
 She is the fourth daughter of long serving King’s College Council member (Treasurer) and Fellow, Dr Keith Henry McDonald (PhD) (King’s 1943 – 1944).